top of page

 Tax Benefits and Strategic Implications

-The primary benefit of tax amortization is the reduction in taxable income, leading to significant tax savings, especially for companies with substantial intangible assets.
+The primary benefit of tax amortisation is the reduction in taxable income, leading to significant tax savings, especially for companies with substantial intangible assets.
 This advantage also affects strategic business decisions, such as in mergers and acquisitions, where the value and potential tax benefits of intangible assets are critical considerations.

 Legislative Changes and Current Rules